alonsodomin/quckoo/README.md

 ### Bootstrapping DEV environment

-The repository ships a `Vagrantfile` in its root folder for ease the setup of a DEV environment.
-This Vagrant configuration will create a virtual machine in the host computer and deploy into the required components of the architecture as Docker containers.
+The repository ships with a `Vagrantfile` in its root folder for ease the setup of a DEV environment.
+This Vagrant configuration will create a virtual machine in the host computer and deploy into it the required components of the architecture as Docker containers.
 To start this environment issue following command in a terminal window from inside your working copy:

 ```